 Prepare <in.fastq_list> following bactsnp_<version>/others/fq_list_format and execute the command below.

 > bactsnp -f <in.fastq_list> -r <in.reference.fasta> -o <output directory>

 Please read bactsnp_<version>/README for full usage instructions.

 Please read bactsnp_<version>/README for the description of each output file or directory.

-- We recommend coverage depth of at least 30x in both mode.
+- We recommend coverage depth of at least 30x.

-- In Mapping mode, BactSNP detects repetitive regions in the reference genome automatically.
-However, this is only a simple function, so we recommend to specify repetitive regions (e.g. rRNA, IS (Insertion Sequence)) manually with –mask_region option.
+- BactSNP is capable of accurate SNP calling by default, but in order to make it more accurate, we recommend to specify repetitive regions (e.g. rRNA, IS (Insertion Sequence)) manually with –mask_region

 - For phylogenetic analysis, we recommend to use Gubbins (https://www.sanger.ac.uk/science/tools/gubbins).
 Gubbins identifies recombination regions containing an elevated density of SNPs statistically and construct a phylogenetic tree using SNPs outside those regions.
 The outputs of BactSNP replaced_pseudo_genomes_*_ref.fa can be input to Gubbins